thu-ml/tianshou/README.md

 ## Documentation

+Find example scripts in the [test/](  https://github.com/thu-ml/tianshou/blob/master/test) and [examples/](https://github.com/thu-ml/tianshou/blob/master/examples) folders.

 Tutorials and API documentation are hosted on [tianshou.readthedocs.io](https://tianshou.readthedocs.io/).

-Find example scripts in the [test/](https://github.com/thu-ml/tianshou/blob/master/test) and [examples/](https://github.com/thu-ml/tianshou/blob/master/examples) folders.
+**Important**: The documentation is currently being updated to reflect the changes in Tianshou v2.0.0.
+Not all features are documented yet, and some parts are outdated (they are marked as such).
+The documentation will be fully updated when the v2.0.0 release is finalized.

 ## Why Tianshou?